Rogers council vacancy shifts from Ward 1 to Ward 4

 Mandy Brashear, a council member in Ward 1, protested, saying the council could not do justice to everyone who may want consideration for appointment between May 23 and the regularly scheduled meeting of June 13.

 State law says an appointment to fill a vacancy must be made at the next regular meeting after a vacancy is declared, Pesek told the council at Monday's meeting.
-The law, however, does not specify any penalty if the council takes longer, he said.
+The law, however, doesn't specify any penalty if the council takes longer, he said.

 "I don't see the legal peril of taking longer," he said.

-The lack of potential consequences does not change the letter of the law, replied Barney Hayes, a Ward 4 council member.
+The lack of potential consequences doesn't change the letter of the law, replied Barney Hayes, a Ward 4 council member.

 "The law is written folks, and we need to follow the law as best we can," Hayes said during the discussion.

-A special election remains an alternative if the council is not willing to make an appointment under the deadline given by the law, Hines said.
+A special election remains an alternative if the council isn't willing to make an appointment under the deadline given by the law, Mayor Greg Hines said.
+The earliest possible date for a special election would be Aug.
+8, Benton County Election Coordinator Kimberly Dennison said Tuesday.
+The council would have to decide by May 30 to organize an election in August; any later and the next available date would be Nov.
+13 because of restrictions in state law, she said.

 The council set a deadline of noon June 2 for anyone wanting to apply for the appointment to fill the Ward 4 vacancy.
-Six members voted for the deadline motion, with Brasher and April Legere of Ward 3 voting against it.
+Four members -- Hayes, Gary Townzen, Marge Wolf and Clay Kendall -- voted for the deadline motion, while Brashear and April Legere voted against it.
+Reithemeyer abstained.

+The procedure for applying to fill the vacancy is not announced yet, city public relations manager Peter Masonis said Tuesday afternoon.
+The process cannot begin until the city declares a vacancy, he said.

 Rogers City Council